abschneider/paper-chikungunya-phylogeny/README.md

 User must hardcode the input file paths to execute functions on master.R.

-The master.R script is dependent on the following functions available at functions.R:
+The master.R script is dependent on the following functions(available at functions.R):

 *NJ_build_collapse(filePath, accession, bootstrapValue) - Neighbor-Joining (NJ) tree-builder*: